Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Results

 \subsection{Searching for rotational modulation}

 Rotational modulation of asteroid polarisation is rarely observed, which suggests that surface structure usually does not vary enough to produce detectable changes at small phase angles.
 A clear exception is Vesta, where ultra-precise measurements revealed such variability \citep{WikNor15,Celetal16}.
 NEAs offer better chances because they can be observed at large phase angles, where the intrinsic polarisation is higher and potential variations stand out more clearly \citep{Borisov_2018,Devogele_2024}.
 For \FAtt, however, we found no evidence of rotational modulation.
+Figure \ref{Fig_Rot} shows the residuals between the observed polarisation and the best fit, normalised to the fitted values, plotted against rotational phase.
+We adopted a rotation period of $13.075$~h \citep{Nath26} and set phase zero at 2025 09 18 UT 00:00.